theNewDynamic/oregonsadventurecoast.com/content/blog/from-jazz-to-50-s-rock-the-2019-south-coast-clambake-music-festival-has-it-all-copy.md

 ---
-title: From Jazz to 50’s Rock, the 2019 South Coast Clambake Music Festival Has It All!-(copy)
+title: From Jazz to 50’s Rock, the 2023 South Coast Clambake Music Festival Has It All!-(copy)
-date: 2019-02-12T15:46:00.000+00:00
+date: 2023-01-10T15:46:00+00:00
-description: "Break out those dancin’ shoes!
-The annual South Coast Clambake Music Festival is coming back to rock and roll Oregon's South Coast March 8th-10th, 2019!\n\n"
+description: "At Last!
+The South Coast Clambake Music Festival is BACK to rock and roll Oregon's South Coast March 10 -12, 2023\n\n"
 tags:
 - Beaches
 - best western